-Discover the common causes, symptoms, and best relief tips for headache.
-Learn how to manage and prevent headaches naturally and effectively.
+“Headache: Discover the common causes, symptoms, and top relief tips.
+Learn how to prevent and manage headaches naturally and effectively.”

 Introduction

-In this article, we'll explore the different types of headaches, their causes, common symptoms, and the best relief tips to help you feel better—naturally and effectively.
+In this article, we’ll explore the different types of headaches, their causes, common symptoms, and the best relief tips—including natural remedies and quick fixes—to help you feel better fast.

 Disclosure: “This post includes affiliate links.
 If you click a link or sign up, I may earn a small commission — at no extra cost to you.”